Hazard, Exposure, and Risk Assessment

 - Review draft reports and data for scientific integrity, conformance with test guidelines, and GLP compliance

-- Acta professionals have been involved in countless negotiations with the U.S. Environmental Protection Agency (EPA) and other agency scientists, and in those discussions have successfully demonstrated scientific positions that have resulted in agency decisions that are science-based and have provided significant commercial value.
+- Acta professionals have been involved in countless negotiations with EPA and other agency scientists, and in those discussions have successfully demonstrated scientific positions that have resulted in agency decisions that are science-based and have provided significant commercial value.
 For example, these science-based decisions have allowed important products to stay robustly in the market despite initial agency efforts to remove or severely restrict them.

 - Acta professionals have written and critiqued numerous risk assessments both in and outside the U.S.; work on these has often resulted in significant regulatory change for challenged products that has provided significant commercial value.